dixon1989/keyninjacodetest/README.md

 Using Node.js command line
 -- node index

-have mongoDB installed on local. open another terminal command to keep the mongo running -- mongod
+have mongoDB install on local. open another terminal command to keep the mongo running -- mongod